-- The NRC's regulatory activities involving any interim and/or permanent high-level radioactive waste repositories; - The NRC's licensing and certification activities; - The NRC's inspection activities; - The NRC's activities for promoting a strong internal/external safety culture; - The NRC's research activities; - The NRC's ability to timely identify and effectively respond to emerging technical and regulatory issues; - The NRC's actions to integrate operating experience and lessons-learned into regulatory activities; - The NRC's efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and differing professional opinions, related to the NRC's oversight of high-level and low-level waste; and, - Internal and external stakeholders' concerns and allegations related to the NRC's oversight of high-level and low-level waste.
+- Regulatory activities involving any interim and/or permanent high-level radioactive waste repositories; - Licensing and certification activities; - Inspection activities; - Activities for promoting a strong internal/external safety culture; - Research activities; - Ability to identify and effectively respond to emerging technical and regulatory issues in a timely manner; - Actions to integrate operating experience and lessons learned into regulatory activities; - Efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and DPOs, related to high-level and low-level waste; and, - Internal/external stakeholders' concerns and allegations related to high-level and low-level waste.

 Strategy 1.4: Identify risk areas facing the NRC's oversight of nuclear materials used for medical purposes that lead to NRC program and operational improvements.
+Actions: Conduct audits, evaluations, and/or investigations into the NRC's:

-- The NRC's ability to timely identify and effectively respond to emerging technical and regulatory issues and rulemaking; - The NRC's implementation of programs for tracking nuclear materials for medical purposes; - The NRC's regulatory activities with Agreement States; - The NRC's licensing and certification activities; - The NRC's inspection activities; - The NRC's activities for promoting a strong internal/external safety culture; - The NRC's research activities; - The NRC's actions to integrate operating experience and lessons-learned into regulatory activities; and, - The NRC's efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and differing professional opinions, and allegations related to the NRC's oversight of nuclear materials used for medical purposes.
+- Ability to timely identify and effectively respond to emerging technical and regulatory issues and rulemaking; - Implementation of programs for tracking nuclear materials for medical purposes; - Regulatory activities with Agreement States; - Licensing and certification activities; - Inspection activities; - Activities for promoting a strong internal and external safety culture; - Research activities; - Actions to integrate operating experience and lessons learned into regulatory activities; and, - Efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and DPOs, related to nuclear materials used for medical purposes.